 - Beginners should not play by this club.

 - The package is a little disappointing.

 The SIM MAX Fairway Wood is the most forgiving of all the fairways and will likely fit a higher percentage of golfers.
-The improvements to this club are crafted by TaylorMade’s two-tone carbon crown, Twist Face technology with V-steel sole, which helps get it out there quicker because you don’t drag as much when swinging lighter clubs like these!
+The improvements to this club are crafted by TaylorMade’s two-tone carbon crown, and Twist Face technology with a V-steel sole, which helps get it out there quicker because you don’t drag as much when swinging lighter clubs like these!

 Frequently Asked Questions